disaster123/ea-news-proxy/README.md

 - **Auto-detection of News Timezones:** Investing.com provides the added advantage of automatically detecting the correct timezones for news events, making it easier to keep track of economic news in your local time.

-## Caveats

-- **Inaccessible via Browser:** The site `ec.forexprostools.com` will no longer be accessible directly via your browser.
-All traffic to this site will be routed through the proxy server.

-- **Limited Support:** The proxy supports **ONLY** Investing.com.
-Other data sources or functionalities may not work correctly.